 How to read the scale diagrams?

 The six horizontal lines represent the strings.
-The first string (highest tone) is on top and the sixth string (lowest tone) is at the bottom.
+The first string (the thin one) is on top and the sixth string (the thick one) is at the bottom.
 The vertical lines represent the frets.
 The numbers below the diagram indicate which finger to use on each fret (1 is the index finger).

-The shows you where to put your fingers.
-The is the root of the scale (the root gives the scale its name; i.e. if the note E is the root of a harmonic minor scale, the scale is an "E harmonic minor").
+The dots shows you where to put your fingers.
+The dot inside a square is the root of the scale (the root gives the scale its name; i.e. if the note E is the root of a harmonic minor scale, the scale is an "E harmonic minor").